neuralism/data-structures/README.md

 # Personal Notes

 ### Brief
-Make a request for each of the ten 'Meeting List Agenda' pages for Manhattan and save the body as a text file to our 'local' environment in Cloud9.
+Make a request for each of the ten 'Meeting List Agenda' pages for Manhattan and save the body as a text file to our 'local' environment in Cloud9 (using Node.js).

 http://visualizedata.github.io/datastructures/data/m01.html
 http://visualizedata.github.io/datastructures/data/m02.html